UTAlert Emergency Notification System Overview

-Emergency Blue Phones – outdoor voice messages all over campus.
+Emergency Blue Phones and Neyland speakers– outdoor voice messages all over campus.

 If you notice the blue light flashing and a message being announced, seek additional information if necessary via email and web.

-UT Alert text – a general message notifying of a situation.
+UTAlert text – a general message notifying of a situation which requires immediate attention.

 Web – As updates and details are available they are posted on the campus homepage at utk.edu.

-“All Clear” – All UT Alert activations will be followed by an “all clear” message telling you when the situation has been resolved.
+“All Clear” – All UTAlert activations will be followed by an “all clear” message telling you that the situation has been stabilized.